ilhan007/ui5con-web-component/docs/3_Develop_Tokenizer.md

 <br>

 - **`Tokenizer.css`**
 By default, for each component property an equivalent attribute is supported.
 Attributes have the same names as properties, but in kebab-case, e.g **`showAll`** property is equivalent of **`show-all`** attribute.
-That's below we use the attribute to apply our styles.
+That's why below we use the attribute to apply our styles.

 <br>